3bdallahai/customer_feedback_sentiment/README.md

 ---

-Special thanks to our instructor and supervisor, Eng.
-Seif Koretum, for his invaluable guidance and support throughout this project.
+Special thanks to our instructor and supervisor, **Eng.
+Seif Koretum**, for his invaluable guidance and support throughout this project.